lpereira/lwan/README.md

  - *Fix the issue.*  When fixing issues found in pull requests, *please* use [interactive rebases](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) to squash or fixup commits; don't add your fixes on top of your tree.
-Do not create another pull request just to accomodate the changes.
+Do not create another pull request just to accommodate the changes.
 After rewriting the history locally, force-push to your PR branch; the PR will update automatically with your changes.
 Rewriting the history of development branches is fine, and force-pushing them is normal and expected